Looking for herbs for kidneys? Try Chanca Piedra tea or extract (also called Phyllanthus niruri and Stonebreaker).

 Herbs for Kidneys: Natural Kidney Stone Support

 If you have kidney stones and you want to flush them out without an expensive hospital visit or immense pain, try Chanca Piedra tea, powder, or extract.
 Also called Phyllanthus niruri and Gale of the Wind, Chanca Piedra is a popular option for kidney stone support throughout South America.
+Of all the herbs for kidneys, Chanca Piedra is possibly the most effective.
 In fact, Chanca Piedra means “stone breaker” in Spanish.

 Chanca Piedra tea has traditionally been used in Andean medicine systems to treat chronic illnesses and ailments.
 It is also used to provide support for Lyme disease.
 Chanca Piedra has 100+ bioactive compounds.
 It’s a powerful antioxidant, a nootropic, and the world’s best synergistic adaptogen.

 We believe Chanca Piedra offers more health benefits than any other tea in the world.